 Deriving its name from the offshore rocks at Punta de los Lobos Marinos, Point of the Sea Wolves, Point Lobos State Reserve offers hiking, photography, painting, nature study, and picnicking, and is very popular for SCUBA diving.
 On nice days, prospective visitors should try to arrive early, as the park fills rapidly.
 The park entrance is located three miles south of Carmel on Highway One.
 Phone (831) 624-4909 for more information.

 Whaler’s Cove: The picnic area has one accessible table on a new firm, stable surface.
 The parking lot and route of travel are generally accessible.
 Restrooms: A generally accessible comfort station is nearby.
 The path of travel is accessible.

 The Piney Woods area has an accessible table on dirt surfaces that may be usable in dry weather.
 An accessibly designed restroom is available in the parking area.

 The picnic area at Bird Island has four accessible tables including accessible parking and restroom.

-Cypress Grove Trail is accessible for 0.25 mile and offers excellent views of the cove.
+The Cypress Grove Trail is accessible for 0.25 mile and offers excellent views of the cove.
 The trailhead, accessible parking and a accessible comfort station are located in the Cypress Grove parking area.

-Sand Hill Trail, also called Sea Lion Point Trail, is a paved accessible loop trail about 0.4 mile long leading to great views of the cove and perhaps the occasional otter and/or sea lion.
-Parking in available at the Sea Lion Point lot.
+The Sand Hill Trail, also called the Sea Lion Point Trail, is a paved accessible loop trail about 0.4 mile long leading to great views of the cove and perhaps the occasional otter and/or sea lion.
+Parking is available at the Sea Lion Point lot.
 The Trailhead is 200 feet beyond the parking lot along the road.